A Strategic Governance Framework for Executive Decision-Making

 Maintain Strategic Alignment

-Every major initiative is traceable to defined business capabilities and measurable KPIs.
+Every major initiative becomes traceable to defined business capabilities and measurable KPIs.
+Capital allocation becomes disciplined rather than reactive.

 Control Systemic Risk